mrivasperez/jaxml/README.md

 # Projects

-## 1. Predicting Children't Height with Linear Regression
+## 1. Predicting Children's Height with Linear Regression

 In this project, we'll build our first machine-learning model using a technique called linear regression.
 We'll use it to predict a child's height based on their age.
 This is a simple yet powerful example that will introduce you to many fundamental concepts in machine learning.